Juhoton/Juhoton/README.md

 💬 Looking for Master's Thesis work opportunities and a full-time job after graduating.

 🔭 Examples of code I've written can be found in pinned repositories.
-Most of them are solo projects, expect unwritten.

-I have also done some paid work for a private game project with c# (Not unwritten).
+I have also done some paid work for a private game project with C#.